WSWhitehouse/Unity-Gravity-System/README.md

 4. Add `GravityItem` script to the player or an item (anything you want to be affected by gravity).
 5. Make sure a collider and rigidbody is applied to the item.

+## Known Issues
+There are currently no known issues, if you find one please open a new issue.

+## To Do
+ - Create a 2D version

 ## Built With